bamless/jstar/README.md

    since all the source and almost all debug information are stripped
  - **Faster startup**.
 Reading a compiled file is orders of magnitude faster than parsing and compiling source code, so there's almost no delay between importing and actual execution
+ - **Platofrm indipendence**.
+Compiled files are cross-platform, just like normal source files.
+This means that they can be compiled once and shared across all systems that have a J* interpreter.

 # Compilation